Self-employed bookkeeping services in the UK

 What records should I keep for self employed bookkeeping?

-For self employed bookkeeping, you should keep complete and accurate records of all income, expenses, invoices, receipts, bank statements, mileage logs, and any documents that support your tax claims.
+For small business bookkeeping, you should keep complete and accurate records of all income, expenses, invoices, receipts, bank statements, mileage logs, and any documents that support your tax claims.
 HMRC requires self-employed individuals to maintain clear and organised financial records for their Self Assessment and potential audits.

 Do I need a bookkeeper if I am self employed?